CMSgov/ab2d/Deploy/documentation/AB2D_Deployment_Management.md

       - nvme0n1

-   1. Note the existing partitions
+   1. Note the existing partitions under "nvme0n1"

       *Example for an "m5.xlarge" instance:*